wagenrace/Cytodata-hackathon-2021/README.md

 <br/>

+* ‘Good’: Colonies with pluripotent cells
+* ‘Bad’: Colonies with differentiated cells
+* ‘Empty’: Empty wells, no or very few cells

+We imaged human iPSC cells on 96-well plates over 2 weeks using the Incucyte and VIPS time-lapse imaging devices.
+For your convenience we provide a training set divided as above in good, bad, empty and test sets with real-life examples.

+Images will have single cells from early timepoints dividing to make colonies over time; feel free to take full advantage of cell morphology, colony morphology and/or context features such as how distant cells are to each other over time, etc..

 This year, we challenge you to build pipelines that can analyse and assess the pluripotency of iPSC based just on phase microscopy images.
 The result of this hackathon could lead to more efficient processes in iPSC culturing and analysis.

-Please note that single cells make colonies over time when dividing, so feel free to take full advantage of cell morphology and colony morphology and to include context features such as how distant cells are to each other over time, etc..

-We have imaged human iPSC cells on 96-well plates over 2 weeks using the Incucyte time-lapse imaging system.
-For your convenience we provide a training set as divided below:
-* ‘Good’: Colonies with pluripotent cells
-* ‘Bad’: Colonies with differentiated cells
-* ‘Empty’: Empty wells with no cells or very few

 <br/><br/>